islekcaganmert/TheProtocols/Docs/3.1/README.md

 > `current_user_username` must be the username of the user and `current_user_password` must be the password of the user.

-> Clients using this method shouldn't expect server to respect all permissions.
+> Clients shouldn't expect server to respect all permissions.
 > Server softwares can let users disable some of the permissions.

 Example Response Client Must Expect: